 To add difficulty, try this exercise with hand weights.

-4. Hip extensions
+4. Hip extensions exercise

 A great workout for glutes and your hips, this exercise is SUPER effective and requires no equipment (unless wanting to increase difficulty).
 They virtually can be performed anywhere, anytime.